dubrie/public/books.md

 - Rebel Talent by Francesca Gino

 #### 2018
-- It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson :thumbsup:
+- It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson :thumbsup: :star:
 - The Hard Thing About Hard Things by Ben Horowitz :thumbsup:
 - Hit Refresh by Satya Nadella
 - Data-ism by Steve Lohr